sergiomartins8/jenkins-k8s-nfs-dynamic-provisioner/README.md

 #### Upgrade _(install)_ jenkins

-Execute the following command on the root of the project `nap-jenkins`
+Execute the following command on the root of the project
 ```shell script
 $ helm upgrade --install --namespace jenkins jenkins-chart ./jenkins-chart
 ```